Do you sometimes blow things out of proportion? Do you make mountains out of molehills?

-Recently, I decided to go for a hike near the town where I’m currently living here on La Gomera island, Spain.
+Recently, I decided to go for a hike near the town where I’m currently visiting here in Spain.
 My plan was to just do an exploratory hike for the first part of a trail that my guidebook described as “an extremely narrow path on a precipitous, exposed rock ledge with constant downward views of the valley lying 1,300 feet (400 metres) below.
 Not for hikers lacking in nerve!”

 My palms would get sweaty even just reading that description.
 I was intrigued by this trail even though it sounded dangerous and terrifying.

 A few weeks ago, I met a hiker who hiked this trail.
 He had been on some challenging and steep trails in this area before.
 He said that he wouldn’t dare to hike that path again.
 Once was enough.

 I imagined that if I went on that trail, I would be so afraid that I might freeze up and have to crawl on my hands and knees.
 I was worried that I’d have to phone emergency services to send the rescue helicopter to come get me.

 So, my plan was to just check out the first part of the trail and then once it became too difficult or too steep/dangerous, I would turn around and go back down the same path I came up.

 I kept climbing and I kept wondering when the trail would get difficult.
 Sure, it was steep but I felt safe and there was not much risk of falling.

 I arrived to the uppermost rock ledge and began to cautiously explore it, walking parallel to the mountain ridge above me.
 I thought, ‘When is the trail going to become so dangerous that I have to turn around?”